shtse8/DartScript/memory-bank/activeContext.md

 ## Recent Changes

+- **Cleaned Up Renderer Mounting Logic:** Removed the redundant `_createDomElement` function from `renderer.dart` as its functionality was fully covered by `_mountNodeAndChildren`.
+Updated comments for clarity.
 - **Fixed Initial Component Mount Bug:** Corrected the `_patch` function's logic for initial renders (`oldVNode == null`).
-It now correctly distinguishes between component VNodes (calling `_mountComponent`) and element/text VNodes (calling a new `_mountNodeAndChildren` helper which recursively uses `_patch` for children).
+It now correctly distinguishes between component VNodes (calling `_mountComponent`) and element/text VNodes (calling `_mountNodeAndChildren` which recursively uses `_patch` for children).
 This resolved the issue where state objects were lost during the first component update because the component wasn't properly mounted initially.
 - **Verified Listener Update/Removal:** Confirmed (using a fixed key in `PropTester`) that after fixing the initial mount bug, the component update